borkdude/jet/doc/query.md

 echo '[1 2 3]' | jet --from edn --to edn --query '(last)'
 3
 ```

+When applying functions on all elements in a list, you have to use `map` as some
+functions operate both on maps and lists.

 ``` clojure
 echo '[[1 2 3] [4 5 6]]' | jet --from edn --to edn --query '(map last)'